senresearch/dietappstudy/README.md

 The directory contains the supporting code necessary to run the analysis contained in the publication:

 Farage, G., Gale1, C., Kocak, M., Klesges, R.C., Talcott, G.W., Richey, P., Hare, M., Johnson, K., Sen, S., Krukowski, R.A.
-(2021) *Assessing the contribution of self-monitoring through a commercial weight loss app: mediation and predictive modeling.*
+(2021) *Assessing the contribution of self-monitoring through a commercial weight loss app: mediation and predictive modeling. (submitted)*

 The directory `src` contains the code files that can reproduce the figures in the manuscript.
 The file `description.Rmd` generates the descriptive demographic table and frequency logging figure in the sub-directory' prediction'.
 The `prediction.Rmd` file produces the principal component analysis results, the accuracy 8-weeks models tables, and the linear regression coefficients tables.
 The `mediation` sub-directory contains the Jupyter notebooks that generate the results for the mediation analysis.
 They include the missing data's sensitivity results using two different imputations methods: the last observation carried forward analysis, and the baseline observation carried forward analysis for the 4-month and 12-month weight loss.